-I’m back from a little time off to collect my thoughts, so let’s pick it up where I left it.
+I took a little time off to collect my thoughts, but now I’m back.
+So let’s pick it up where I left it.
 I was in the middle of editing my OSMO Coding video when I lost my SD card.
-Long story short, luckily I had saved the OSMO footage before I foolishly dropped my card on the floor at the office somewhere.
+Long story short, luckily I had saved the OSMO footage before I foolishly dropped my card somewhere on the floor at the office.
 Note to self: Always pay extra attention when handling such a small card and put it away safely.

 Back to Osmo Coding!
-After I’d found out about Osmo way back in Juni 2016, I contemplated buying it, but the duty costs were sky high since OSMO wasn’t available in The Netherlands then.
-It had taken only a few months before OSMO hit the shelves here and I bought it shortly after.
+After I’d found out about Osmo, way back in June 2016, I contemplated buying it.
+But since OSMO wasn’t available in The Netherlands at that time, the duty costs were sky-high.
+Luckily, only a few months later OSMO hit the shelves here and I bought it shortly after.

-Before you can use OSMO Coding, you need to have the OSMO base (with mirror) to stick in your iPad.
-The mirror is used to reflect the camera’s vision toward the table, where you’ll be putting the games pieces.
-There are various kits you can choose.
-I chose the OSMO Genius kit, which holds the base plus three games (Tangram, Words, and Numbers) together with the OSMO Coding game.
-(Later I also bought the OSMO magical creative experience, but since that’s not a STEM related game, I wouldn’t be covering it on this blog… it is very cool though! #art #drawing #magic 😉 )
+To use OSMO Coding, you need the OSMO base (with mirror) to stick in your iPad.
+The mirror reflects the camera’s vision toward the table, where you’ll be putting the programming blocks.
+There are various kits you can choose from.
+I chose the OSMO Genius kit, which holds the base plus three games (Tangram, Words, and Numbers), together with the OSMO Coding game.
+(Later I also bought the OSMO Magical Creative Experience, but since that’s not a STEAM-related game, I won’t be covering it on this blog… it is very cool though! #art #drawing #magic 😉 )

 The idea behind OSMO Coding is that you use real tangible objects (programming blocks) to make a little character called “Awbie” move around in his world on your iPad.
 I wrote about it in more detail in a previous post.
-My son started playing when he was just four years old.
-At four my son can’t play solo because he doesn’t recognize numbers yet but he can count till ten.
-The latter is pretty important since you’re always counting the steps Awbie needs to make to move through the levels.
-It doesn’t matter though because we have great quality mom-son time when we play together, and he also practices remembering the numbers.
-(Update: it’s a few months later, he’s 4,5 now and my he does recognize numbers and starts to come up with his solutions.
+My son started playing when he was just 4 years old.
+At that age, he couldn’t play OSMO Coding solo because he didn’t recognize numbers yet, but he could count to 10.
+The latter is pretty important since you’re always counting the steps Awbie needs to take to move through the levels.
+It doesn’t matter though because we had great quality mom-son time when we played it together.
+And he could practice memorizing the numbers!
+(Update: it’s a few months later, he’s 4,5 now and my, he does recognize numbers and starts to come up with his own solutions.
 Fantastic to see!)

-I wrote a list of things about OSMO Coding when we played for the first time, just to give you an idea of my first impression:
+When we played OSMO Coding for the first time, I made a list of things that attracted my attention, just to give you an idea of my first impressions:

-- Before I ordered OSMO, we watched the OSMO YouTube video’s together to get my son a little familiar with the game.
+- Before I ordered OSMO, we watched the OSMO YouTube videos together.
+That way my son became a little familiar with the game.
 (That works well with anything actually…)

-- We love love love the cute music in the game.
-It makes us feel happy!
+- We love, love, love the cute music in the game.
+It makes us very happy!

-- Osmo Coding has good save games.
+- Osmo Coding has a good automatic backup system.
 We’ve been playing the game on an ancient iPad 2.
-Although it crashed a few times due insufficient disk space, the game started right up again, and the games were saved!
+Although it crashed a few times due to insufficient disk space, the game started right up again, and the games were saved!
 (Nothing more frustrating than lost game progress.
-Well done Osmo!)
+Well done, OSMO!)

 - It’s a very forgiving game.
 If Awbie goes the wrong way, he only bumps into a tree, and that’s that.

-- I’ve noticed a few updates recently which improves the gameplay tremendously.
+- I’ve noticed a few updates recently, and they improve the gameplay tremendously.
 For example, you can now scroll through the whole level to explore where to go.
-And Awbie now shows that coding block you put in front of the iPad as extra feedback.
-Go team Osmo Coding!
+And as extra feedback, Awbie now shows the coding block you put in front of the iPad.
+Go, team Osmo Coding!